Number of Authors per MEDLINE®/PubMed® Citation

 Citations may contain personal author and/or collective (group or corporate) author names*.
 As illustrated by the following graph, the number of personal authors per citation has risen steadily since 1950.

-*The data presented on this Web page were extracted from the 2013 Statistical Reports on MEDLINE®/PubMed® Baseline Data (choose the Baseline Including OLDMEDLINE Records Excel option), which include detailed statistics on all data elements in the baseline database.
-The baseline contains all completed records in PubMed at the end of the NLM 2012 production year, which occurred in mid-November, after the global updating for the new year of MeSH (Medical Subject Headings).
-Publication Year 2012 is not yet complete and a few hundred citations with Publication Year 2013 are included.
+*The data presented on this Web page were extracted from the 2015 Statistical Reports on MEDLINE®/PubMed® Baseline Data (choose the Baseline Including OLDMEDLINE Records Excel option), which include detailed statistics on all data elements in the baseline database.
+The baseline contains all completed records in PubMed at the end of the NLM 2014 production year, which occurred in mid-November, after the global updating for the new year of MeSH (Medical Subject Headings).
+Publication Year 2014 is not yet complete and fewer than two dozen citations with Publication Year 2015 are included.
 The baseline files exclude PubMed records identified as "in process" or "as supplied by publisher" (approx. 4% of the total).
 Note that very few citations from 1966-2000 contain collective author data (see #8, below).

 Personal Author Counts

 |Publication Dates||Total Number Records||Records with Personal Author Information||Personal Author Occurrences||Average # Personal Author Occurrence||Maximum # Personal Author Occurrence|